 By Robert J. Mintz J.D.
 LL.M (Taxation)

 A growing number of states have enacted laws permitting residents to legally shield their homes, savings and other assets from potential claims of creditors.
-As of March 20, 2013, Ohio becomes the 15th state to allow property and savings to be sheltered from lawsuits and creditor collection actions – a relief for many individuals, small businesses owners and professionals, concerned about the threat of personal or business liability risks*
+Ohio and Mississippi have become the 15th and 16th states to allow property and savings to be sheltered from lawsuits and creditor collection actions – a relief for many individuals, small businesses owners and professionals, concerned about the threat of personal or business liability risks*

 Pushing Back Against Lawsuit Abuse